kapi2289/vulcan-api/docs/source/usage/tests.rst

 Fetching the tests
 ==================

-To fetch the tests for a specific day, you can use ``tests`` method.
-If no arguments, returnes the tests for today.
+To fetch the tests for a specific day, you can use ``tests()`` method.
+If no arguments, returns the tests for today.

 .. code:: python